brianauton/rails-embryo/README.md

     echo "gem 'rails-embryo'" >> Gemfile
     bundle install

-Now you're ready to generate the rails-embryo enhancements:
+Now you're ready to generate the rails-embryo enhancements.
+It's recommended to provide the `--force` option to the generator, since some of the files from your newly-generated Rails application will need to be overwritten.

-    rails generate embryo
+    rails generate embryo --force

+To verify that the rails-embryo enhancements have been installed, you'll need to update your installed Gems again, and then initialize the database.
+You may want to look at the generated `config/database.yml`, which assumes a local Postgres server is available, and make any necessary changes to that file first.

+    bundle install
+    rake db:create

-To verify that the rails-embryo enhancements have been installed, you can run the generated RSpec suite by invoking RSpec (or Rake, but RSpec is faster).
+Now you can run the generated RSpec suite by invoking RSpec (or Rake, but RSpec is faster).

     rspec